yogeshyadavas/yogeshyadavas/README.md

 - 👋 Hi, and Welcome to my profile.
 I'm Yogesh Yadav.
-I’m currently student at FGIET, in CSE department.
+I’m MERN Stack developer and currently open to work.
 - My outstanding ability is developing solutions to computationally challenging problems communicating them in written and oral form and working with teams to implement them.
 - 👀 I’m interested in coding on various platforms,
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java SpringBoot
 - 💞️ I’m looking for help with my community
 - 📫 How to reach me ...
 LinkedIn (https://www.linkedin.com/in/yogeshyadavas/)